JetBrains/intellij-plugin-verifier/README.md

 *Thank you in advance for reporting issues, providing feedback, and making the Plugin Verifier better!*

-### Slack
+### JetBrains Platform Forum

-There is also a dedicated Slack channel available: [#intellij-plugin-verifier](https://plugins.jetbrains.com/slack).
+JetBrains Plugin Verifier has a dedicated category on [JetBrains Platform Forum](hhttps://platform.jetbrains.com/c/intellij-platform/plugin-verifier/).

-The [JetBrains Platform Slack](https://plugins.jetbrains.com/slack) community is a place where you can talk with other plugin developers and JetBrains employees about plugin and extension development.
+[JetBrains Platform Forum](https://platform.jetbrains.com) community is a place where you can discuss plugin and extension development with other plugin developers and JetBrains employees.